deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/index.rst

 for the output predictions, and each new benchmark dataset can propose a new labeling format.
 Even the images formats can be different from each other (PIL, OpenCV, etc.).

-In order to run a model and data-agnostic comprehensive testing suites, the data should be in an accepted format the checks can work with.
+In order to run a model and data-agnostic comprehensive testing suites, the data must be in an accepted format the checks can work with.
 The data class objects provide a structured and repeatable way to do that, and are an important part of the vision module.

 What Do You Need to Implement?
 ==============================

-Generally, you will need to implement a data class that inherits from one of the supported classes in the vision module, and implement 3 functions:
+Generally, all you need to do is to implement a data class that inherits from one of the supported classes in the vision module, and just implement there 3 functions:

     - `batch_to_images`: Returns a list of images in the correct format from a batch of data.
     - `batch_to_labels`: Returns a list of labels in the correct format from a batch of data.